Price per metre. Multiple quantities will be cut as a continuous length.

 All cotton production uses a lot of water and chemicals in its production, however, this fabric is created using rain-fed organically-cultivated cotton, spun and woven with little electricity, and without dyeing (just eco bleaching).
 The fabric itself is biodegradable under the right conditions.

 Please note, as this is a handwoven and hand-dyed fabric, woven using organic cotton fibre that is hand-picked and processed, there is likely to be small irregularities in the weave, primarily as a slight slub or dark thread that has been pulled through the weft.
 We hope that you can take this as part of the charm.
-If you see the last photo, you'll see what we're referring to.

 To care for your product: